kata-team/technology-radar/README.md

 To get started, fork the project.

-### Install Grunt and Bower
+### Install Grunt

-To install Grunt and Bower, you must first download and install [node.js](https://nodejs.org/) - which includes npm.
+To install Grunt you must first download and install [node.js](https://nodejs.org/) - which includes npm.

 Then, using the command line: